 - Assist and eventually lead various environmental education programs.

-- Learn basic animal husbandry techniques.
+- Opportunity to learn basic animal husbandry techniques.

 - Participate in well-known national citizen science projects.